 Further tutorials in English can be found on the Overleaf website; for example, Overleaf allows you to submit an article directly from the environment for publication in a journal.

 latexmk.
-This program automatically runs commands to generate the index, bibliography, etc. The default behavior of
+This program automatically runs commands to generate an index, bibliography, etc. The default behaviour of

 latexmk is suitable for the preparation of English documents.
 For example, when typesetting indexes with English alphabetical order, the commands run need to be changed, see the

 In addition to working through the web editor, you can access your documents on Overleaf through Git.
-This allows you to work on your documents without an internet connection, and to maintain current and historical versions of your documents locally on your computer.
-You can find the address of your document's git repository via the "Git" button in the main menu of the editor, which you can access via the "Menu" button in the top left corner of the editor.
+This allows you to work on your documents without an internet connection and to maintain current and historical versions of your documents locally on your computer.
+You can find the address of your document's Git repository via the "Git" button in the editor's main menu, which can be accessed via the "Menu" button in the top left corner of the editor.